Planning and Policies

 Insurance Coverage while Abroad

-The Office of Global Programs and the Office of Insurance and Risk Management have worked together to find an excellent international medical insurance option for all Rose-Hulman students going abroad on approved global experiences.
+The Center for Global Engagement and the Office of Insurance and Risk Management have worked together to find an excellent international medical insurance option for all Rose-Hulman students going abroad on approved global experiences.
 As long as the trip is an approved global experience or Institute sponsored trip, there is no fee to the student for this coverage.
 Coverage is provided by Rose-Hulman through EIIA/Europ Assistance.

 If your study abroad program requires a visa, it is best to apply for the visa several months in advance.
 It is YOUR responsibility to know what is necessary to apply for your visa and to submit all the required documentation to the proper office.
-If you have questions about your visa application process, please contact the Office of Global Programs for advice.
+If you have questions about your visa application process, please contact the Center for Global Engagement for advice.

 How to apply for a Visa